-• warmth

-for others

-will come [gradually and eventually]

-if you

-persevere

-on this road [of self honesty and self-facing].

-34

-In the past we have discussed

-the wall

-that you keep

-around your heart.

-We will investigate it [i.e., investigate this wall around your heart] further,

-so as to gain

-more comprehension about it [i.e., more comprehension about

-this wall around your heart].

-This [i.e., This comprehension of this wall around your heart]

-is

-• very important and

-• necessary.

-Without

-• comprehension and

-• awareness

-of this wall in you,

-you cannot understand

-your loneliness.

-'''

-'''

-[Without comprehension and awareness of this wall around your heart]

-You cannot understand

-how you affect others.

-Often

-you do not even understand

-how others

-really affect

-you,

-because [with the wall around your heart]

-you do not permit yourself

-to feel

-the real effect [that others have on you],

-due to reasons we have discussed in the past.

-Thus

-you color

-your real

-• impressions and

-• experiences,

-and [because you color your real impressions and experiences]

-you are

-no longer

-in truth.

-You have to become

-much more acutely aware of

-• what you experience and

-• how others affect you

-in truth.

-Your continuous work along this path

-in

-• private sessions

-in addition to

-• the group work

-is most important.

-This [work along this pathwork in private sessions and in group work]

-will help you greatly

-toward

-self-awareness

-in understanding

-your relationships.

-'''
+- 32 As long as you cannot admit that you are human and that you need help in exposing your vulnerabilities, you cannot be helped in your problems, nor can you form real relation-ships.
+Thus your life will always remain empty, at least in some important areas. - 33 For the moment, most of you, my friends, do not even have a clear concept of what it is to really relate or love.
+Your concern is still mainly centered around yourself.
+If you are outgoing to others, it is not a natural, spontaneous process, but artificial and compulsive.
+But this natural concern and warmth for others will come if you persevere on this road. - In the past we have discussed the wall that you keep around your heart.
+We will investigate it further, so as to gain more comprehension about it.
+This is very important and necessary.
+Without comprehension and awareness of this wall in you, you cannot understand your loneliness.
+You cannot understand how you affect others.
+Often you do not even understand how others really affect you, because you do not permit yourself to feel the real effect, due to reasons we have discussed in the past.
+Thus you color your real impressions and experiences, and you are no longer in truth.
+You have to become much more acutely aware of what you experience and how others affect you in truth.
+Your continuous work along this path in private sessions in addition to the group work is most important.
+This will help you greatly toward self-awareness in understanding your relationships.